dotnet/AspNetCore.Docs/aspnet/migration/rc1-to-rc2.rst

   },

-You no longer need to reference the Tag Helper package ``Microsoft.AspNet.Mvc.TagHelpers``, which was renamed to ``Microsoft.AspNetCore.Mvc.TagHelpers`` in RC2.
+You no longer need to reference the Tag Helper package ``Microsoft.AspNetCore.Mvc.TagHelpers``, which was renamed to ``Microsoft.AspNetCore.Mvc.TagHelpers`` in RC2.
 The package is now referenced by MVC by default.

 Changes in views
 ^^^^^^^^^^^^^^^^